britram/pins/draft-trammell-inip-pins.md

 queries for all connections, should not significantly impact connection setup or resumption latency.

-[EDITOR'S NOTE: DNS aims to provide this through being small and simple, and through the use of caching.]

 ### Bandwidth Efficiency

 The bandwidth cost for looking up a name and other associated data necessary